technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/IRremote/README.md

 On my Arduino Nanos, I always use a 100 &ohm; series resistor and one IR LED :grinning:.

+## Simulate an IR receiver module
+To simulate an IR receiver (such as the TSOP1738) which provides an active-low output, you only need to enable the `USE_NO_SEND_PWM` macro.
+In the case you must simulate exotic IR receivers, which provides an active-high output, you also need to enable the `USE_ACTIVE_HIGH_OUTPUT_FOR_NO_SEND_PWM` macro.

 ## Minimal CPU clock frequency
 For receiving, the **minimal CPU clock frequency is 4 MHz**, since the 50 &micro;s timer ISR (Interrupt Service Routine) takes around 12 &micro;s on a 16 MHz ATmega.<br/>
-The TinyReceiver, which reqires no polling, runs with 1 MHz.<br/>
+The TinyReceiver, which requires no polling, runs with 1 MHz.<br/>
 For sending, the **default software generated PWM has problems on AVR running with 8 MHz**.
 The PWM frequency is around 30 instead of 38 kHz and RC6 is not reliable.
 You can switch to timer PWM generation by `#define SEND_PWM_BY_TIMER`.

 ## Bang & Olufsen protocol
 The Bang & Olufsen protocol decoder is not enabled by default, i.e if no protocol is enabled explicitly by #define `DECODE_<XYZ>`.
 It must always be enabled explicitly by `#define DECODE_BEO`.